SyedMSawaid/SyedMSawaid/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my personal portfolio website(https://syedmsawaid.com) and a side project.
+- 🌱 I’m currently learning Angular and trying to get advance understanding of .NET platform
+- 📫 How to reach me on twitter (@SyedMSawaid)
+- 😄 Pronouns: Anything you like.

 <!--
 **SyedMSawaid/SyedMSawaid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.